yoshioterada/Java-WebApp-to-Tomcat-on-Azure-App-Service-Linux/README.md

 ![](./images/screenshot.jpg)

-The following sections include step by step guide of how to create a Web App project and how to create the Java application.
-You can also jump into subfolder [java-webapp-myssql](java-webapp-with-mysql) and [java-webapp-mssql](java-webapp-with-mssql) to run the application for a quick test.

 ## Runtime selection of Azure App Service on Linux for Java

 In order to confirm which Java Runtime we can use on [Azure App Service on Linux](https://docs.microsoft.com/azure/app-service/containers/app-service-linux-intro?WT.mc_id=docs-github-yoterada), you can execute the following command.